stephensmitchell-forks/occt/dox/user_guides/draw/commands.md

 Commands {#draw__commands}
 ========
+Draw commands are groupped into the following categories:

 * @subpage user_guides__draw_commands_basic
 * @subpage user_guides__draw_commands_geometry.
 A set of geometric commands to create and modify curves and surfaces and to use OCCT geometry algorithms.